Eastern Indigo Snake

 How To Identify Eastern Indigo Snakes: Appearance and Description

-The eastern indigo is the longest snake native to North America, and males regularly reach 7-9 feet, females are slightly shorter, and hatchlings measure 17-24 inches long.
+It is the longest snake native to North America, and males regularly reach 7-9 feet, females are slightly shorter, and hatchlings measure 17-24 inches long.

 It is a long, somewhat thin snake with large smooth blue-black scales that are iridescent purple in the light; some have cream or orange-red on their cheeks, chin, and throat.
 Its head and body are about the same size, and it doesn’t have much of a neck.